 “Haft” means “seven,” and “mewa” means “nuts/fruits” in the Afghani language, and it has the name since there are seven main fruits in the haft mewa ingredients list.

 The fruits used are fixed, including almonds, walnuts, red/green raisins, apricots, pistachios, and berries.
 Each of the mentioned fruits/nuts provides a distinctive color so that the haft mewa bowl will be absolutely colorful.

 Afghani will serve this dessert with sweet rosewater and eat it on the first breakfast of the Afghani new year (or the first day of spring).

 The best taste test for haft mewa you should take a look at.

 It Is A Privilege To Have A Chance To Experience Many Cultures

 Every culture in the world, big or small, famous or not, has an unmistakable identity.
 Their typical dishes will significantly show a lot of those features.

-If you are a person who loves to experience the delicious food from this sunny and windy Afghanistan will also be an unforgettable memory for you.
+If you are a person who loves to experience the delicious food from this sunny and windy country, trying Afghan cuisine will be an unforgettable memory for you.